Back

 \(\displaystyle \frac{11\:\text{m}}{1\:\text{sec}}\times\frac{60\:\text{sec}}{1\:\text{min}}\times\frac{60\:\text{min}}{1\:\text{hour}}\times\frac{1\:\text{km}}{1000\:\text{m}}\)

-Next, we cancel out seconds:
+Next, cancel out seconds:

 \(\displaystyle \frac{11\:\text{m}}{1\:\cancel{{\color{Red} \text{sec}}}}\times\frac{60\:\cancel{{\color{Red} \text{sec}}}}{1\:\text{min}}\times\frac{60\:\text{min}}{1\:\text{hour}}\times\frac{1\:\text{km}}{1000\:\text{m}}\)